steemit/wallet/docs/AI-driver/README.md

 documented in 03-broadcast.md §"Cache invalidation after broadcast" and 04-query-cache.md — follow those contracts exactly (hashed prefixes server-side, `invalidateWalletCache` + nonce client-side) when adding routes or broadcast success paths.

+The recovery confirm CAS was in this category until 2026-09-22 (fixed by PR #340): the route read `affectedRows` off the raw drizzle mysql2 tuple, so recovery step 2 never worked against real MySQL and bricked records into `processing`.
+It now reads the count via `mysqlAffectedRows()` (`src/lib/db/affected-rows.ts`) and rolls the claim back on unreadable shapes — see 05-recovery.md §"P0 fixed (2026-09-22)" before touching any CAS in `/api/recovery/**`.